Primary Problem: Seawater Intrusion

 What does a healthy aquifer look like?

-The ideal balance in a coastal water cycle, when it comes to groundwater, is when the amount of water pumped out of the basin is naturally replenished by rainfall and groundwater levels can maintain an active barrier to keep saltwater from coming in.
+The ideal balance in a coastal water cycle, when it comes to groundwater, is when the amount of water pumped out of the basin is naturally replenished by rainfall, and groundwater levels can maintain a level that provides an active barrier to keep saltwater from coming in.

 Images of Seawater Intrusion Occurrence within the Monterey Bay Region

 Santa Cruz Mid-County

 - Santa Cruz Mid-County Groundwater Agency Website: www.midcountygroundwater.org

 - Santa Cruz Mid-County Groundwater Agency's Groundwater Sustainability Plan (November 2019) and Water Year 2019 Annual Report

 - 2-page fact sheet from the Public Policy Institute of California (PPIC) entitled "Just the Facts - Groundwater in California" (May 2017)

 - Soquel Creek Water District's Groundwater Emergency Declaration: Resolution 14-22

 - Department of Water Resources Designation of Basin as Critical Overdraft: Press Release and Final List of Critically Overdrafted Basins